SpeakSafe

 THE QUESTION

-Using solar-powered, bluetooth-enabled hardware with multilingual communication software, can we help vulnerable migrant populations to understand and communicate their medical needs?
+Can solar-powered hardware with multilingual software help vulnerable migrant populations better understand and communicate their medical needs?

 LOCATION: TBD